Louisiana Gun Trusts

 In my experience, it usually starts with a client saying, “I want to buy a suppressor.”

 Okay, great!
-If you are purchasing a suppressor (or any other NFA item) from a dealer or from another individual, you will need to submit an application called a “Form 4” and $200 to the ATF for each item.
+If you are purchasing a suppressor (or any other NFA item) from a dealer or from another individual, you will need to submit an application called a “Form 4” and a $200 tax to the ATF for each item.
 Generally, your dealer will assist you in completing the Form 4 and will submit it for you.
 During the period that the application is in process, your dealer will maintain possession of the NFA item.
 Upon approval of the Form 4, you will receive a copy of the form with a NFA stamp on it, and the NFA item from your dealer.

 Purchasing as an "Individual"